Sponsored Links

 In 2002, the FDA approved Zevalin (ibritumomab tiuxetan) as a treatment for patients with relapsed or refractory, low-grade or follicular B-cell non-Hodgkin's lymphoma.
 At that time, Zevalin became the first conjugated antibody for the treatment of non-Hodgkin's lymphoma, and the first radioimmunotherapy agent for the treatment of NHL.

-Then, this past September the FDA gave expanded approval to Zevalin for the treatment of patients with previously untreated follicular non-Hodgkin's Lymphoma (NHL) who achieve a partial or complete response to first-line chemotherapy.
+Then, in September, 2009 the FDA gave expanded approval to Zevalin for the treatment of patients with previously untreated follicular non-Hodgkin's Lymphoma (NHL) who achieve a partial or complete response to first-line chemotherapy.

 How does it work?